Best Extreme Cold Weather Gear

 If you are spending a lot of time outdoors in the extreme cold, it is important to have something covering your mouth.
 This barrier will protect your lungs.
 These temperatures can not only cause pain to your lungs but sickness as well.

 An obvious piece of advice is to indulge in warm beverages in cold weather.
 This will help to raise your body temperature and keep you warmer overall.
-Additionally, eating high calorie foods will keep your body nourished and funtioning at it's best.
+Additionally, eating high-calorie foods will keep your body nourished and functioning at it's best.

 Other Factors to Consider